zaidhafeeez/open_wiki/wiki_articles/articles_Python_programming_language_software/Sound_Credit.md

 # Sound Credit

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T04:15:15.313389+00:00
+- **Last Updated:** 2024-12-03 07:57:58 UTC
 - **Original Article:** [Sound Credit](https://en.wikipedia.org/wiki/Sound_Credit)
 - **Language:** en
 - **Page ID:** 65945645

 ## Summary
 Sound Credit is a music credits platform with computer software applications for Windows, macOS, iOS, and Android.
 It includes the Sound Credit Publisher cross-platform desktop application, the Tracker cross-platform digital audio workstation (DAW) plug-in, physical kiosks, smart card check-in system, and online database.
-Sound Credit is used in the music industry through multimodal interaction, with a free user profile option including identifier code generation, data entry and editing softwar
+Sound Credit is used in the music industry through multimodal interaction, with a free user profile option including identifier code generation, data entry and editing software developed for information quality (IQ).
+It also functions as a data hub and exporter for data transmission throughout the music industry supply chain for royalty payment and attribution purposes.
+Music credits are loaded and saved into Sound Credit's DDEX RIN format implementation, as the first software available to the public with this capability.
+As of 2019, Sound Credit is included with Pro Tools subscriptions.

 ## Categories
+This article belongs to the following categories:

 - Category:2017 software
 - Category:American music industry